biomechanics/Thesis/README.md

 # Thesis
-General Comments about writing a thesis (Master, Bacherlor) with me.
+Some general comments about writing an academic thesis (Master, Bacherlor) with me at the German Sport University.